 Most people don’t even use caps on Presta valves.
-Especially in road biking where there is really nothing to hit the valve and damage it.
+Especially in road biking, where there is really nothing to hit the valve and damage it.
 However, as a mountain biker, I just can’t go on a trail like that.
 Had this happen twice to me, and there was really no reason to allow that since you can get metal Presta valve caps for cheap on Amazon.

 Why Schrader Valve?

 Schrader valve is quite a bit more common among average bikes.
-For a simple reason that an average bicycle rider is just a casual rider and not really into serious mountain biking or any other niche cycling type.
+For the simple reason that an average bicycle rider is just a casual rider and not really into serious mountain biking or any other niche cycling type.
 This average rider is used to the Schrader valve on a car and typically wants to keep things simple.
 That’s why the Schrader valve can normally be found on any bike that doesn’t fall into a semi-pro or professional category.

 To be frank, unlike with Presta valves, there are really only a few benefits that you get by having a Schrader over Presta valve.
-More precisely, these couldn’t even be perceived as beneficial by anyone that considers themselves as a mountain biker.
+More precisely, these couldn’t even be perceived as beneficial by anyone that considers themselves a mountain biker.

-However, for the sake of the argument, let’s actually review why the Schrader valve might be perceived as simpler and easier to use.
+However, for the sake of the argument, let’s review why the Schrader valve might be perceived as simpler and easier to use.

 While the Schrader valve core is always removable, it actually feels like a fixed part of the valve.
 There is only one movable part and it’s a needle that operates on a spring in most cases.
-When pushed down it opens the valve and air leaks in or out.
-In order to let the air through you need to either use something thin to press the needle or attach a pump made for Schrader valves to it.
+When pushed down, it opens the valve and air leaks in or out.
+In order to let the air through, you need to either use something thin to press the needle or attach a pump made for Schrader valves to it.

 Metal Schrader Valve Caps